carbonblack/cb-event-forwarder/README.md

-If you are configuring the cb-event-forwarder on a Cb Response cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster restarted using the `/usr/share/cb/cbcluster restart` command.
+If you are configuring the cb-event-forwarder on a Cb Response cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster stopped and started using the `/usr/share/cb/cbcluster stop && /usr/share/cb/cbcluster start` command.

 ### Starting and Stopping the Service